keffidesign/angular3/README.md

 # Reangulact

-This is an experimental library that allows to design UI components in pure JS6/JSX non-obtrusive way.
+This is an experimental libraryin pure JS6/JSX that allows to design UI components most abstract non-obtrusive way.

+We intended to keep on declarative side providing functional reactive approach.

-It is about to get the best from React and Angular2 and can be run over both of them, but not aware of any underlying UI framework or library based on.
+We have got the best from React and Angular2: it can be run over both of them, staying agnostic of underlying UI framework or library based on.

-> To make things as abstract as possible, keep on declarative side.

 ## Features

-Most important features are following:
+Most important features:
- - reactive functional state-driven approach.
  - static JSX template with `if/each` directives and `:key` placeholders.
- - `init()`, `initialSate()`, `done()` life-cycle hooks.
+ - `init()`, `render()`, `done()` life-cycle hooks.
+ - getters
+ - pipes
+ - data-driven component

 ## Example